robert-mccarthy-ca/modern-druid/README.md

 ## 🧭 2030 Target

-By 2030, Modern Druid will:
+By 2030, Modern Druid aims to:
 - Be profitable
 - Be replicated at least once
 - Host a full open-source training platform